michellewl/building_resilience/README.md

 + "Fahrenheit-based degree days are 1.8 times bigger than their equivalent Celsius-based degree days"
 + "So, for a heated building, it is assumed that the energy consumption required to heat that building for any particular period is proportional to (or driven by) the number of heating degree days over that period"
 + "baseload" is often used to describe the total kW power of all the equipment that is on constantly
+#### Different buildings have different base temperatures.
+#### "people and equipment in the building.
+These sources contribute to an "average internal heat gain" that is typically worth around 3.5°C."
+#### "the "default" base temperature in the UK is 15.5°C, whilst, in the US, it's 18°C"
+####

 Things we need to check: